7 FAM 1200 Appendix E

 a.
 On January 25, 1940, Robert H. Jackson, Attorney General of the United States rendered an opinion regarding expatriation of married women (39 Opinion of the Attorney General 411) upholding a finding of loss of nationality of Mrs. A. whose U.S. citizenship was acquired by naturalization by virtue of marriage to a U.S. citizen in 1894.
 Mrs. A. was later included in Mrs. A's husband’s naturalization and acknowledged as a German citizen in 1924.

 b.
-On August 22, 1940, Attorney General Robert H. Jackson rendered an opinion regarding loss of citizenship through marriage to an alien (39 Opinion of the Attorney General 474) who acquired naturalization in a foreign state while the United States was at war, that is, between April 6, 1917 and July 2, 1921.
+On August 22, 1940, Attorney General Robert H. Jackson rendered an opinion regarding loss of citizenship through marriage to a non-U.S. citizen (39 Opinion of the Attorney General 474) who acquired naturalization in a foreign state while the United States was at war, that is, between April 6, 1917 and July 2, 1921.
 The Attorney General’s opinion reflected that as these provisions have been construed by the Department of State, the Immigration and Naturalization Service, and by the courts, it has been generally understood that the proviso in section 2 prevented loss of citizenship while the United States was at war.
 The Solicitor of the Department of Labor (at one time the parent agency of the former INS) concluded in 1938 that the acts of these citizens amounted to attempted expatriation which never became effective.
 The Legal Adviser of the U.S. Department of State expressed the view in a letter to the Attorney General of July 10, 1940, that expatriation became effective upon termination of the war.
-The Attorney General concluded that “the preponderance of the judicial determinations in several courts which have dealt with the question impel me to the conclusion that American citizens who were naturalized abroad after entry into the war by this country on April 6, 1917, and prior to the congressional resolution of July 2, 1921, declaring the war at an end, lost their citizenship as of the latter date, and that this is also true of American women who married aliens or who were naturalized abroad through the naturalization of their husbands during the same period, provided the marital status had not previously been terminated.”
+The Attorney General concluded that “the preponderance of the judicial determinations in several courts which have dealt with the question impel me to the conclusion that American citizens who were naturalized abroad after entry into the war by this country on April 6, 1917, and prior to the congressional resolution of July 2, 1921, declaring the war at an end, lost their citizenship as of the latter date, and that this is also true of American women who married non-U.S. citizens or who were naturalized abroad through the naturalization of their husbands during the same period, provided the marital status had not previously been terminated.”

 7 FAM 1260 appendix e resumption of nationality